Optomechanical quantum bus for donor spins in silicon: Concrete implementation

-On the contrary, even for the optimized strain coupling device geometry the single-donor coupling strength is at most 0.4 kHz, which is much less than what is needed for the qubit readout.
-On the other hand, we can consider the readout of an ensemble spin of multiple of donors confined in the same high-strain region.
-According to the Tavis-Cummings model, if the coupling strength between a qubit and a harmonic oscillator for a single qubit is $\lambda_1$, then the coupling strength between the ensemble spin of $n$ qubits and the harmonic oscillator is $\lambda_n = \sqrt{n}\lambda_1$.
-Thus, the strain coupling of the optimized geometry is strong enough to read out the ensemble spin state of $225$ bismuth donors implanted within the high-strain region of $30 \times 30 \times 80$ (nm)$^3$, where $\lambda \ge 0.2$ kHz.\footnote{Considering here donors uniformally distributed in the isotopically purified layer of 80 nm.
-The width of the high-strain area is estimated notably downwards, since in the x direction the strain distribution is wider than in y, which is what we have in the lineplot in Fig.~\ref{strainComsol}.
-Also, only one end of the nanobeam is assumed to be doped, when using both beam ends, 112.5 donors per the $30 \times 30 \times 80$ (nm)$^3$ volume is enough.}
+However, we can consider also the readout of an ensemble of donor spins confined in the same high-strain region or residing all within the magnetic field gradient.
+According to the Tavis-Cummings model, if the coupling strength between a qubit and a harmonic oscillator for a single qubit is $\lambda_1$, then the coupling strength between the ensemble spin of $n$ qubits and the harmonic oscillator is $\lambda_n = \sqrt{n}\lambda_\textrm {RMS}$, where $\lambda_\textrm{RMS}$ is the root-mean-square of the individual coupling strengths of the donors.
+Note that the summation in square is crucial here for the strain coupling as otherwise donors in opposite sides of the beam would cancel out in the calculation.

+If we now assume an implantation area of $100\times100\times200$ nm$^3$ (realistic based on the simulations above and current implantation accuracies with focused ion beams) and implantation density of 1e17 cm$^{-1}$, we will have 220 donors in this area.
+This would mean we need $\lambda_\textrm{RMS} = 0.22$ kHz at 0.1 K, $\lambda_\textrm{RMS} = 0.8$ kHz at 1.0 K and $\lambda_\textrm{RMS} = 3.1$ kHz at 4 K temperatures, which means that ensemble readout is possible at 4 K with the magnetic field gradient coupling and at 0.1 K with strain coupling.
+Notably, we only considered one implantation site here, even though there are in principle multiple strain areas in a single beam, increasing the signal.

 Concerning the optomechanical readout of the spin-qubits, it should be noted that metal magnets have a large imaginary component to their refractive indices, leading to significant absorption.
 If this impacts the optical cavity mode notably, it could be detrimental to the optical readout.
 To test this, we have experimentally fabricated a series of optomechanical cavities in close proximity to nickel micromagnets and performed measurements to characterize their optical and mechanical resonances.
 There were no differences in the mechanical resonance between the magnet and control samples, nor in the optical resonance frequency $\omega_c$.
 The presence of the micromagnet increased the optical linewidth $\kappa$ and thus decreased the optical quality factor.
 The resonators that were closest to the magnet experienced the sharpest drop in quality, as seen in Fig.~\ref{opticalQ}.
 Importantly, the optical cavity still survived the presence of the magnet and thus the micromagnet does not critically compromise the performance of the quantum bus.
 The observed Q-values were enough for high-quality optomechanical interface.